 I begin by looking at the big picture to get general background information about that time period and location, then I focus in on the exact time, place, and social circles of my main characters.
 This is where I do my detailed research.
 I want to get to know my characters’ corner of the world so well that I can move around there in my imagination.
 I can picture my character walking down a street or sitting at a table and know exactly what the character would see, hear, feel, and smell.
 I want to research until the historical part of my novel becomes almost second nature and I can focus on the story.

-I’ve traveled to England twice to research The Edwardian Brides’ Series.
+I’ve traveled to England twice to research my novels set there.
 My husband Scott traveled with me on the first trip in 2012.
 We had an amazing time when we visited the Oxford area, including Highclere Castle where Downton Abbey is filmed, The Cotswolds, and the Peak District.
-That was a great foundation for writing The Governess of Highland Hall and The Daughter of Highland Hall.
+That was a great foundation for writing The Edwardian Brides Series.

 2014 Visit to Tyntesfield – Highland Hall